CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>
 - $avg	Returns an average of numerical values.
 Ignores non-numeric values. (https://docs.mongodb.com/manual/reference/operator/aggregation/avg/#grp._S_avg)
+- In easy words when you use $avg inside of $group and you got multiple documents with the same _id then it will count all of those together and then get the average value.
+In $project where we just got a unique ID it will work default.
 - $avg is available in the following stages:
 <br>$group
 <br>$project